Interested in a hands-on learning experience for developing LLM applications?

 In this tutorial, we will be working with the Default of Credit Card Clients Data Set.
 This data set has 30000 rows and 24 columns.
 The data set could be used to estimate the probability of default payment by credit card clients using the data provided.
 These attributes are related to various details about a customer, his past payment information, and bill statements.
 It is hosted in Data Science Dojo’s repository.

 Think of yourself as a lead data scientist employed at a large bank.
 You have been assigned to predict whether a particular customer will default on their payment next month or not.
-The result is an extremely valuable piece of information for the bank to take decisions regarding offering credit to its customers and could massively affect the bank’s revenue.
+The result is an extremely valuable piece of information for the bank to make decisions regarding offering credit to its customers and could massively affect the bank’s revenue.
 Therefore, your task is very critical.
 You will learn to use logistic regression to solve this problem.

 The dataset is a tricky one as it has a mix of categorical and continuous variables.
 Moreover, you will also get a chance to practice these concepts through short assignments given at the end of a few sub-modules.
 Feel free to change the parameters in the given methods once you have been through the entire notebook.